Request a Demo

 The latter is particularly common in companies who tackle compliance risk management in house.
 After all, those companies are the least likely to have adequate processes, personnel, and tools to achieve basic compliance risk goals.

-A lack of risk management and work health and safety management software, in particular, means that teams have to rely more heavily on manual structures, i.e., spreadsheets, word processing, and shared folders.
+A lack of risk management software, in particular, means that teams have to rely more heavily on manual structures, i.e., spreadsheets, word processing, and shared folders.
 A fledgling company might get by like that.
 But those home-spun structures won’t scale as firms get larger and reporting requirements increase in kind.

 Achieving enterprise-wide compliance risk management